This post was most recently updated on September 12th, 2021.4 min read.

 - Make note of the connectors causing issues

-This is what you see on the details view of the failed deployment.
+This is what you see on the detailed view of the failed deployment.

 - Judge the appropriate action for each